Snaacky/rfortnitebr/README.md

 [TiltedTowersBot](https://github.com/Snaacky/TiltedTowersBot) - A repository containing the bot used on /r/FortniteBR to automatically take down posts that haven't been flaired within 30 minutes of being posted.
 Written in Python 3.x, co-authored by [SirPacker](https://github.com/SirPacker).
 This is the code that now runs /u/NoSkinBot although there is no relation other than them using our codebase and renaming it.

 [fortnite-subreddit](https://github.com/fortnite-subreddit) - A organization with all the legacy tools used on /r/FortniteBR before the removal of [MasterGoat](https://github.com/MasterGoat) and [DoctorJew](https://github.com/doctorjew).

+If anything is missing, you can find the latest revision of files [here](https://www.reddit.com/r/fortnitebr/about/stylesheet/).